 The Answers tab will give you an overview of the answers you've created when they were last invoked, their total usage, and overall success rate.
 Clicking any of these headers will sort your answers by A-Z.

 It's also worth noting that can use the action button on the right to delete any answers you no longer require.

 First, set an Answer title.
 This will never be visible to students but will help you identify this answer.
-From here, we have to tell the GeckoBot which questions or phrases should trigger your answer.
+From here, we must tell the GeckoBot which questions or phrases should trigger your answer.

 Building your Question bank

-The Ask a question field allows you to give your Bot an idea as to the types of question or phrases you'd like students to give in order to trigger your answer.
+The Ask a question field allows you to give your Bot an idea as to the types of questions or phrases you'd like students to give in order to trigger your answer.

-We highly recommend asking 10 (or more) variants on your question to maximise the chances of your Bot being able to swiftly answer the student's question.
+We highly recommend asking 10 (or more) variants on your question to maximise the chances of your Bot being able to answer the student's question swiftly.
 With every question added, you'll see your GeckoBot's training level rise.